vgdev-prog/Tienam123/README.md

 :telescope: I’m working in freelance as a Software Engineer and contributing to frontend and backend for building web applications.
-* 🌍  I'm based in Unraine
+- 🌍  I'm based in Ukraine

-* 🖥️  See my portfolio at [this link](http://github.com/Tienam123)
+- 🖥️  You can see my portfolio [here](http://github.com/Tienam123)

-* ✉️  You can contact me at [dr.tienam123@gmail.com](mailto:dr.tienam123@gmail.com)
+- ✉️  You can contact me at [dr.tienam123@gmail.com](mailto:dr.tienam123@gmail.com)

-* 🧠  I'm learning React
+- 🧠  Now I'm curently learning <--(Here based)-->

-* 🤝  I'm open to collaborating on New interesting projects
+- 🤝  I'm open to collaborating on New interesting projects

-- 🔭 I'm currently working on learning Javascript
+- 🔭 I'm currently working on Upwork.
+You can see my profile [here](http://github.com/Tienam123)

 - :seedling: Exploring Technical Content Writing.